 Baan Suan Noi (Hobbit House)

-After lunch, wean off your food coma with a 40 minute nap before arriving at Baan Suan Noi; known as the Hobbit House.
+After lunch, wean off your food coma with a 40 minute nap in the car before arriving at Baan Suan Noi; known as the Hobbit House.
 Primarily an accommodation (that gets booked up really quickly!) you can also visit just to take photos and explore the area.
 There’s even a whole room full of costumes ranging from Snow White to Harry Potter and of course, The Hobbit characters.
 Some of the unbooked rooms are even left open for anyone to explore.

 There are currently 13 themed rooms in either Hobbit style or Santorini but there was a whole other area under construction and looks like it’ll be ready in early 2018.